| Stretch: |

 - Negro Creek enters on the right.
 Originally named after a Caucasian

-miner, Mr. Nigger, but politically corrected by the USFS.
+miner, Mr. [N-word], but politically corrected by the USFS.

-- O'Neil Creek enters on the right, flowing near a USFS campground
+- O'Neil Creek enters on the left, flowing past a USFS campground

 - 53.9